arielccjr/Journal2025/README.md

                 ~4: If Min Player, Choose Move with Minimum Utility.
        ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

-    ~4: OPTIMIZATION: the process of selecting the best option from a set of possible choices to achieve a specific goal efficiently.
+    ~OPTIMIZATION: the process of selecting the best option from a set of possible choices to achieve a specific goal efficiently.
         : Hill Climbing: algorithm follows a simple logic:
             ~1: Start with an initial state.